Become a Student Advisor

 What you'll be doing

-• attend three meetings a year at AQA offices (eg Manchester, London, Milton Keynes and Guildford) – travel will be arranged for you
+• attend three meetings a year at AQA offices (we have sites in Manchester, London, Milton Keynes and Guildford) – travel will be arranged for you

 • read the meeting papers that are sent to you ahead of each meeting